nmartynenko/sample-crud-play/README.md

 ## Sample CRUD application ##

-This is sample Play frameworkapplication, which is represented as:
+This is sample Play framework application, which is represented as:

 - <a href="http://en.wikipedia.org/wiki/Representational_state_transfer">RESTful server</a> on backend